 - Items that fit onto shelving: Shelving may be completely exposed or it may feature doors, drawers, or baskets.
-Shelving is a great way to store smaller items used on a more regular basis, such as cleaner, fertilizer, sunscreen, bugspray, car-wash supplies, and other similar-sized items.
+Garage organization systems are a great way to store smaller items used on a more regular basis, such as cleaner, fertilizer, sunscreen, bugspray, car-wash supplies, and other similar-sized items.

-Whether your dream garage includes a workbench for your household projects, adequate storage for your gardening supplies, a defined place for your children's toys, or simply to have a clear path to park your cars, we at Closet Works have your solution.
+Whether your dream garage includes a workbench for your household projects, adequate storage for your gardening supplies, a defined place for your children's toys, or simply to have a clear path to park your cars, we at Closet Works have your garage organization system solution.

 Greg Cetera's favorite thing about being a designer for Closet Works is that he gets the chance to meet wonderful people, and visit beautiful homes throughout the Chicago metropolitan area.
 He embraces the challenge of creating functional and aesthetically pleasing solutions to address his clients’ storage needs.
 Greg is most gratified by providing clients with a sense of order and tranquility as they become organized.
 He firmly believes in the Closet Works philosophy of creating “Raving Fans,” and aspires to provide each client with premier customer service and precise attention to their needs and objectives.
 Greg is now the Sales Manager of the sales/design division.